Rogue Mutant Metals Ultimate Dip Attachment Review (1 Year Later): Is It Really Worth $365?

 Let's Talk

-If you've got questions about programming, difficulty settings, specific positions, or whether this bar makes sense for your situation, drop a comment below or message me on Instagram (@ironandlimefitness) or Facebook.
+If you've got questions about programming, handle settings, specific positions, or whether the UDA makes sense for your situation, drop a comment below or message me on Instagram (@ironandlimefitness) or Facebook.
 I reply to everyone because this stuff matters-your money, your training, your goals.

 Support the Garage Grind: